 It is sad, but a lot of movie posters are simply destroyed.
 Once the movie is no longer showing in the cinema, the posters are a burden and are an inconvenience.

 The cinema will either choose to destroy them or throw them out; sometimes, it is part of the contract between the movie studio and cinema that the posters must be destroyed.
 As they are the studio’s intellectual property, they are within their rights to decide what happens to them.

-They might even request that the posters are shredded before been thrown out.
+They might even request that the posters be shredded before being thrown out.

-A better option than just throwing them out is the cinema might decide to do the environmentally friendly option of recycling them.
+A better option than just throwing them out is that the cinema might decide to do the environmentally friendly recycling option.
 So, once they are taken down, they will go into the recycling bin for collection.

 Sometimes they will go to the staff of the cinema.

 This is usually some form of a raffle, seniority, or a first-come, first-served basis.
 Once the posters are of no use, the employees can keep them as a perk of the job.

 How this is managed will come down to the manager or owner of a specific cinema.